-92 An entity shall disclose reclassification adjustments relating to components of other comprehensive income.

-- 93 Other HKFRSs specify whether and when amounts previously recognised in other comprehensive income are reclassified to profit or loss.
+- 92 An entity shall disclose reclassification adjustments relating to components of other comprehensive income. - Other HKFRSs specify whether and when amounts previously recognised in other comprehensive income are reclassified to profit or loss.
 Such reclassifications are referred to in this Standard as reclassification adjustments.
 A reclassification adjustment is included with the related component of other comprehensive income in the period that the adjustment is reclassified to profit or loss.
-For example, gains realised on the disposal of available-for-sale financial assets are included in profit or loss of the current period.
 These amounts may have been recognised in other comprehensive income as unrealised gains in the current or previous periods.
-Those unrealised gains must be deducted from other comprehensive income in the period in which the realised gains are reclassified to profit or loss to avoid including them in total comprehensive income twice. - 94 An entity may present reclassification adjustments in the statement(s) of profit or loss and other comprehensive income or in the notes.
+Those unrealised gains must be deducted from other comprehensive income in the period in which the realised gains are reclassified to profit or loss to avoid including them in total comprehensive income twice. - An entity may present reclassification adjustments in the statement(s) of profit or loss and other comprehensive income or in the notes.
 An entity presenting reclassification adjustments in the notes presents the items of other comprehensive income after any related reclassification adjustments.